balakreshnan/IIoT-AI/IIoT/opcuatoiothub.md

 - OPC UA based data collection for Industry X.0
 - OPC DA to UA using tuneller or conversion tools.
 - OEE using custom queries in Azure Time Series Insights
+- Anomalies can be detected using trending and patterns using Azure Time Series Insights.
+- Production troubleshooting for technicians to fix line issues or equipment failures.
+- Custom pattern or adhoc manual anomaly and machine learning in sensor data using Azure data explorer.

 ## Steps